 How to Turn on Developer Mode on Chromecast with Google TV

 After digging, I discovered that many other users were having this same problem installing apps from unknown sources on their Chromecast with Google TV.

 Enabling Developer Options removes Google’s restrictions and lets you install apps from anywhere.

 I’ll show you two methods below.
-One using the Settings Menu, and another using an app, specifically designed to make life easier for developers.
+One uses the Settings Menu, and another uses an app designed to make developers’ lives easier.

 From the About Menu